 Tina Wang began her dance training under Sonia Franco de Batres of San Salvador, El Salvador as a late beginner ballet student.
 While attending Washington University in St. Louis, she further trained in ballet, Horton, and jazz technique, gaining performance experience under The Slaughter Project by Cecil Slaughter.
 And then she persued training at Peridance Capezio Center’s 2-Year Certificate Program with the guidance of Liza Kovacs and Marlena Wolfe.
 When at American Dance Festival, she studied under Ming Lung Yang, Elizabeth Corbett, and Mark Dendy.

 After intensive studies in ballet, Horton, Graham, and Limon, she worked with choreographers and directors in devised dance and theater works, including The Next Stage Project, Francesca Harper, Maija Garcia, Tatiana Pandiani, Mark Dendy, Melissa van Wijk, among others.
 Her training in Iyengar yoga and functional strength training (Strongman) have also influenced her movement ideas and forms.
+Most recently, she has performed in collaboration with other artists at the Park Avenue Armory, Pioneer Works, Brooklyn Museum, Eighth Floor, and The Watermill Center.

 Work with Ariel Asch has inspired her to place contemporary dance outside of traditional proscenium stage venues.
 Her experience working with Tamar Ettun and her Moving Company shifted the framework she thought about the potential of dance movement in collaboration with other mediums of art to focus on sharing the more poignant everyday experiences with audiences.
 Since then, she has pursued performance work with artists within the intersection of experimental dance and moving installations.
 Her work with Tingying Ma pushed her to consider the possibility of researching the expressive and communicative capabilities of a singular moving body.

-She also acknowledges Francesca Harper and Maija Garcia for their artist support in her interest in the intensity of minimal but intensely still moments in dance, the seed that is fully explored and her performance art work today.
+She also thanks Francesca Harper and Maija Garcia for their artist support in her interest in the intensity of minimal but intensely still moments in dance, the seed that is fully explored and her performance art work today.